 Holy Smokes, This Southwestern Desert Looks Like a Dr. Seuss Book

-“We tend to think of these very dry desert places as being without any life, but one thing I’ve become interested in is how these actually do record evidence of quite a bit of life,” said Dr. Marjorie A. Chan, Distinguished Professor at the University of Utah’s Department of Geology & Geophysics.
+“We tend to think of these very dry desert places as being without any life, but one thing I’ve become interested in is how these actually do record evidence of quite a bit of life,” says Dr. Marjorie A. Chan, distinguished professor of geology and geophysics at the University of Utah.
 “If dinosaurs are present, they’re at the top of the food chain, so there has to be a host of other organisms beneath them.”

 Coyote Buttes North

-You can apply for a hiking permit here, and you absolutely should -- because of the dinos, but also because Coyote Buttes North contains...
+You can apply for a hiking permit here, and you absolutely should—because of the dinos, sure, but also because Coyote Buttes North contains...

-This is objectively Vermilion Cliffs’ biggest draw.
-If you’ve seen any photos of Vermilion Cliffs before, you almost certainly saw photos of the Wave.
+This is objectively Vermilion Cliffs’ number one draw.
+If you’ve seen any photos of Vermilion Cliffs before, you almost certainly saw the Wave.
 Sitting juuuust south of the Utah border, this is the moneymaker, so to speak.
-The thing people hike in from far and wide to marvel at, or at the very least to Instagram.
-Best of all, the limit on the number of hikers allowed in at once means that this isn’t one of those tourist attractions you’ll arrive at only to be boxed out by a menacing throng of selfie sticks -- you can indeed have the Wave to yourself.
+The thing people hike in from far and wide to marvel at, or at the very least, to Instagram.
+Best of all, the limit on the number of hikers allowed in at once means that this isn’t one of those tourist attractions you’ll arrive at only to be boxed out by a menacing throng of selfie sticks—you can indeed have the Wave to yourself.

 The Second Wave

 Melody Arch and the Grotto